 Responsibility programme 2026–2028 targets and indicators

 Our responsibility programme for 2026–2028 focuses on the sustainability themes that are most material to our strategy, business operations and stakeholders.
 The targets and indicators help HKFoods measure its impact and advance the transition toward food production that aligns with its climate ambitions and foster a thriving work and producer community as well as responsible and ethical operations.
+The targets represent group‑level targets for HKFoods Plc.
 Progress is monitored annually in the Sustainability Statement.
-The targets represent group‑level targets for HKFoods Plc.
+Ernst & Young Oy has performed the assurance of the Sustainability Statement (limited assurance).

 Environment